Awakening NOW is a documentary film by Jerel Mani, originally released in 2006

 THE FILM

-Awakening Now grew out of a simple desire — to sit with people who had genuinely
+Awakening NOW grew out of a simple desire —

-explored the nature of consciousness and ask them what they found.
+to sit with people who had genuinely explored the nature of consciousness and ask them what they found.

-Six teachers from different traditions were filmed in extended conversations covering
+Six teachers from different traditions were filmed in extended conversations covering the fundamentals: the nature of the self,

-meditation, and what it means to live from a place of deeper awareness.
+the experience of awakening, the role of meditation, and what it means to live from a place of deeper awareness.

 The film doesn’t try to resolve these questions or advocate for any single path.
-It simply

-for its 20th anniversary — on streaming platforms and, in the months ahead, with the full
+Originally released in 2006, Awakening NOW is now available in a remastered HD edition for its 20th anniversary — on streaming platforms and, in the months ahead, with the full unedited interviews available here and on the Awakening NOW YouTube channel.

 TEACHERS

-The six teachers featured in Awakening Now come from different traditions but share a common orientation — a direct, experiential approach to questions of consciousness and awakening.
+The six teachers featured in Awakening NOW come from different traditions but share a common thread —

 Master Charles Cannon (1945–2023)